 While the job itself was a delight and hugely supportive of my role as a mum, it meant spending a full five days away from my precious little guy.
 It took a long time for me to get over that.
 I felt guilty after I dropped him off every day for about a year.
 But as the second year rolled around, I began to see him thrive.
 He was sociable, at ease with strangers, independent, and a better sleeper and eater than when he first started.

-Three and half years later, we had another beautiful son, Lachie, who also started at the same daycare at ten months old.
-But this time, I had secured what I’d spent the previous three years trying to negotiate – a part time job, three days a week.
+Three and half years later, we had another beautiful son, Lachie who also started at the same daycare at ten months old.
+But this time, I had secured what I’d spent the previous three years trying to negotiate – a three-day-a-week part-time job.

-This was a gamechanger for me.
+This was a game-changer for me.
 Knowing I had two days at home with my boys meant I felt better about almost every aspect of working and daycare.
-It also helped that Lachie took to the routine like a fish to water and the fact that I knew Harry was there to comfort him, made the transition so much easier.
+It also helped that Lachie took to the routine like a fish to water and the fact that I knew his big brother was there to comfort him, made the transition so much easier.

 So, here are six ways I’ve tried to balance the parent I want to be with a busy working life: